jiawei-liiiii/jiawei-liiiii.github.io/index.md

 # Random facts
 In addition to science, I enjoy running and listening to various types of music, especially progressive rock.
 I am a former [saber fencer](https://mp.weixin.qq.com/s/TAolUNDpR2LE_un9fbIR6A) who once was a second-runner in the national college fencing competition.
 I finished a [marathon](https://drive.google.com/file/d/1BRhB9eklMcUYgxfX7iCYtxW7Gry1xfFr/view?usp=sharing) in Berlin.
 I like learning German, but I am still struggling with it.

+I was founded by the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/en/) in 2022-2024.